 Recommendation: Fund the Washington Commodities Donation Grant Program (WCDP) to increase donation, reduce food waste, support farmers and processors, and increase access to healthy, locally produced food for Hunger Relief Organizations (HROs) across the state.

 Transportation and infrastructure costs often prevent Washington farmers and food processors from donating surplus, nutritious food to communities in need.
-The WCDP, administered by the Washington State Department of Agriculture (WSDA), addresses this barrier by funding the redirection of surplus commodities to HROs.
+The WCDP, administered by the Washington State Department of Agriculture (WSDA), is designed to achieve efficiencies of scale by the grant recipients carrying out food acquisitions and distributions and to target large volume food acquisition opportunities, and addresses this barrier by funding the redirection of surplus commodities to HROs.
 Initially funded with one-time state funds in FY2025, the program now requires ongoing support to scale its impact.
 Leveraging existing funding mechanisms, such as Climate Commitment Act (CCA), could provide a stable funding pathway (Czyzewski, 2024).

 By funding WCDP and implementing equity-focused improvements, Washington can significantly expand food donation, reduce waste, and ensure more equitable access to nutritious local food—building a more resilient and inclusive food system.
 The Workgroup recommends the following implementation considerations: